These College Scholarship Tips Work!

 Scholarship Applications Need to LOOK and FEEL Different

 That’s right!
 With thousands of students applying for the same scholarship awards, you NEED to learn how to make your applications feel different to the touch and look visually different to the judges from all the others.
 It’s all about marketing yourself and giving your applications the EDGE.
-I can show you exactly how to do that in my scholarship guide.
+I can show you exactly how to do that in my scholarship guide that is full of scholarship tips like these.
 What are you waiting for?